 - Experienced: $65,000

 - Late Career: $82,000

 - These analysts develop solutions to public health issues for companies and government agencies.
 They review research, prepare reports, conduct site visits, and work with policymakers to create and implement programs that address public health issues.

 Choosing an Online Public Health Graduate Degree Program

 With so many master’s in public health online options available, aspiring students should make sure to take their time and select a program that fits their needs and career goals.
 Many students rank cost as their primary concern and begin their search by looking at public, in–state programs; these often represent the most affordable option for prospective students.
 However, many online programs do not charge different tuition rates based on residency.
 Feel free to explore the best online colleges and universities and continue reading below to learn about more factors to consider when selecting an online MPH program.

-- School Size and Type: Public schools often offer larger classes, while private schools may boast lower student-to-faculty ratios.
+- Public schools often offer larger classes, while private schools may boast lower student–to–faculty ratios.
 Find out what you can about average class sizes in your program and what accommodations the school provides for students in larger classes.

 Public Health Schools and Programs Specialized Accreditation

 The U.S. Department of Education recognizes the Council on Education for Public Health (CEPH) as the main accrediting organization for schools and programs related to public health.
 Students must graduate from a CEPH–accredited school or program to take the National Board of Public Health Examiners examination.
 Thus, some jobs may only be available to graduates of CEPH–accredited public health schools or programs.
 The U.S. Public Health Service, some state and local government agencies, and many U.S. military public health jobs only hire graduates who attended CEPH–accredited schools.